zwrose/deke-list/README.md

 + implement unit testing?

 completed
++ check out all flash errors, make sure they work as expected
++ custom 404 etc. handlers
 + Replace Deke List State and City with Phone and Email (non-sortable)
 + Donate and thank you pages
 + ensure appropriate authentication policies in place